Michael Grade

 Michael Ian Grade, Baron Grade of Yarmouth (born 8 March 1943) is an English television executive and businessman.
 He has held a number of senior roles in television, including controller of BBC1 (1984–1986), chief executive of Channel 4 (1988–1997), chairman of the board of governors of the BBC (2004–2006), and executive chairman of ITV plc (2007–2009).
 He sat as a Conservative Party life peer in the House of Lords from 2011 until after his appointment as chair of Ofcom, beginning in May 2022, and became a non-affiliated peer.

 Early life

-Grade was born into a Jewish show business family originally called Winogradsky.
+Michael Ian Grade was born on 8 March 1943 in London, into a Jewish show business family originally called Winogradsky.
 His father was the theatrical agent Leslie Grade, and his uncles were the impresarios Lew Grade and Bernard Delfont.
 His family emigrated from Tokmak in present-day Ukraine in the 1910s.
 When he was three years old, his non-Jewish mother (Lynn Smith) left the family to conduct a relationship with wrestling commentator Kent Walton.
 Grade was brought up by his paternal grandmother, and he only saw his mother once more as an adult.
 He was educated at Stowe School in Buckinghamshire and St Dunstan's College in London.